kavishdevar/aln/README.md

 ![Tray Icon Hover Screenshot](imgs/tray-icon-hover.png)
 ![Tray Icon Menu Screenshot](imgs/tray-icon-menu.png) This script is a simple tray icon that shows the battery percentage and set ANC modes.
+It can also control the media with the in-ear status.
 > Note: This script uses QT.

 ```bash